Gentle (character): Powers and abilities

-However, he cannot sustain this form for long since it causes massive strain on his body and leads to seizures.
-After Belasco had kidnapped the New X-Men to Limbo, Nezhno was able to protect Pixie and defeat N'astirh before passing out.
-The vibranium tattoos adorning his body help to keep his powers in check, but Nezhno indicated that eventually his powers may kill him.
-When his powers are in use, his vibranium tattoos glow.
-These tattoos are actually Vibranium-based paints that were intended to be fused with his skin.
+Gentle has the ability to temporarily increase the muscle mass of his body to extreme levels.
+He can will himself to immediately grow and strengthen to the extent that he can lift at least 100 tons.
+However, he cannot sustain his maximum strength for long since it causes massive strain on his body and leads to seizures.
+His vibranium tattoos help to keep his powers in check and glow when he is powered up.

-Nezhno was excused from Emma's New X-Men brawl for his own safety and only participated in minimal violence while in Limbo.
-He saves this power for emergencies as it can only be used for a short period of time.
-He had said that he lacked any sense of touch, but it is possible that he might have felt Mercury touch him at some point.
-It was later revealed that his pain at power use & his touch insensitivity stemmed from a subconscious form of self-restraint he placed on himself due to the verbal and physical abuse he suffered from his mother.
-When Jean Grey helped to remove these psychological scars it enabled Nezhno to use his powers without any detriment and restored his sense of touch.
-According to Jean Grey, Gentle is powerful enough to go toe-to-toe with the Hulk if he could just will it.
+Gentle once claimed to lack any sense of touch.
+It is later revealed that his pain at the use of his powers and his touch insensitivity stemmed from subconscious restraints he placed on himself due to the verbal and physical abuse he suffered from his mother.
+After overcoming his trauma with help from Jean Grey, Nezhno regains his sense of touch and can now use his powers without any detriment.
+According to Jean, Gentle is potentially powerful enough to go toe-to-toe with the Hulk.

 Personality and beliefs

 Nezhno is a calm and passive individual and is often seen meditating.
 Though not cold, he does not speak much.
 He seems to hold strong pacifistic beliefs and refrains from any sort of violence, though those may originate from the self-lethal nature of his mutation.
-His codename spawns from these beliefs.
-Likewise, he only uses his powers "in emergencies".
-He also looks similar to the character Requiem who appeared in The Uncanny X-Men #382 as part of the Neo Lost Souls.
+His codename is taken from these beliefs.

 Other versions

-Age of X

-In the Age of X reality, Gentle is seen as an inhabitant of Fortress X.
+An alternate universe version of Gentle appears in Age of X.